MrGKanev/Duck-inc-Youtube/README.md

 This is a project made for one of our clases (Software Engineering).
 Everybody in it had a role (Project Manager, Designer, QA and Programmer).
 In the folder files you can see all our documents/diagrams and etc. Everything is FAKE.

-This feature is against YouTube terms of service and could not be present on Google Play Store; therefore, It is developed so I can finish my Bachelor's degree (hopefully).
+This applications is against YouTube terms of service and could not be present on Google Play Store therefore, It is developed so I can finish my Bachelor's degree (hopefully).
+You can download the app (hopefully) from the "release" folder.

 ### For other students from RU / (other universities)

 If you steal anything from here at least give someone from the team a beer.
 It was a big challange to make it this far so I think we deserve it.
 Just don't steal our duck, it's our priceless possession.
+(And I would personally hunt you down for it!)

 ### Disclaimer